-The CFO coordinates budget preparation, tracks and reports expenditures, oversees annual audits, manages EMSWCD's bank accounts and investments, oversees procurement and contracting, and develops and oversees all COVID-related safety protocols and guidelines.
+The CFO coordinates budget preparation, tracks and reports expenditures, oversees annual audits, manages EMSWCD's bank accounts and investments, oversees procurement and contracting, and develops and oversees all office and operations related safety protocols and guidelines.

-A financial audit for FY21-22 will start soon after the end of the fiscal year and is anticipated to be completed by November 2022.
-Budget discussions for fiscal year FY23-24 will likely begin in January 2023 by evaluating program success during the first six months of the performance period.
-A draft budget is prepared by staff in February and Budget Committee meetings generally take place in March and April.
-With oversight and guidance provided by The Tax Supervising and Conservation Commission (TSCC), EMSWCD staff will work with the EMSWCD Budget Committee to prepare the budget for approval in May 2023 and adoption in June 2023, ahead of implementation beginning for the next fiscal year in July 2023.
+A financial audit for FY22-23 will start soon after the end of the fiscal year and is anticipated to be completed by November 2023.
+Budget discussions for fiscal year FY24-25 will likely begin in January 2023 by evaluating program success during the first six months of the performance period.
+A draft budget is prepared by staff in January and February.
+Budget Committee meetings generally take place in March and April.
+With oversight and guidance provided by The Tax Supervising and Conservation Commission (TSCC), EMSWCD staff will work with the EMSWCD Budget Committee to prepare the budget for approval in May 2024 and adoption in June 2024, ahead of implementation beginning for the next fiscal year in July 2024.

-Annual Activities and Deliverables (Budget and Finance) Q1 Q2 Q3 Q4 Complete FY21-22 budget audit. Х Х Track FY22-23 budget and produce budget to actual reports. Х Х Х Х Develop FY23-24 budget. Х Х Review policies and recommend changes as needed, including COVID-19 related policies and protocols. Х Х Х Х Review and monitor EMSWCD contractual agreements. Х Х Х Х Review bookkeeping & payroll processes, implement improvements as needed, including remote and subsequent in-house services as post COVID-19 return to work protocols are implemented. х х х х Evaluate and recommend office design, logistical, and construction changes related to accessibility as well as return to work post COVID-19 pandemic. Х Х Х Х Aid in budgetary planning and impact related to strategic planning and outcomes. Х Х Х Х Monitor payroll, time off, cash flows, bank accounts, transfers. Х Х Х Х Develop bank reconciliation reports with bookkeeper for Treasurer review. Х Х Х Х
+Annual Activities and Deliverables (Budget and Finance)

+Complete FY22-23 budget audit.

+Track FY22-24 budget and produce budget to actual reports.

+Develop FY24-25 budget.

+Review policies and recommend changes as needed.

+Review and monitor EMSWCD contractual agreements.

+Review bookkeeping & payroll processes, implement improvements as needed.

+Coordinate and oversee Williams Office building modifications project.

+Aid in budgetary planning and impact related to operationalized strategic plan initiatives.

+Monitor payroll, time off, cash flows, bank accounts, transfers.

+Develop bank reconciliation reports with bookkeeper for Treasurer review.